 Do you allow alteration of vows?

-No, we do not allow alteration of vows.
+For blessing of marriage officiated by our priests, we do not allow alteration of vows.
 We belong to a tradition that values corporate and not overly individualized forms of public prayer and worship.
 The liturgies are authorized for use by the diocese of New Westminster – the local region that our parish belongs to.
 There is room to make many other choices however.
 Couples may choose readings, select from a broad range of music, and include family and friends at different points in the liturgy.